 How do I fix high memory usage on Windows 11?

 There are multiple reasons why your RAM usage is high on Windows 11.
 Every program requires some amount of memory to run on Windows.
 RAM consumption increases when you open multiple programs.
-Closing the opened programs free up memory and the RAM usage returns to normal.
+Closing the open programs frees up memory, and the RAM usage returns to normal.
 However, if you see high memory usage even if no or fewer program(s) are running, there might be some hardware or software issues.
 To fix high memory usage, you can try some fixes, like repairing your system files, running a Chkdsk scan, updating drivers, running the memory diagnostic tool to check your RAM health, etc.

 Read next: Microsoft Edge won’t open on Windows 11.